pgblame

 2. Create a read-only role for pgblame

 Don't give the agent your superuser credentials.
-Run this in the SQL editor:
+Run this in the SQL editor (connected as postgres):

 -- Create the role